-In 2001 Potfest in the Park was held at Hutton-in-the-Forest, an old Country House 4 miles north of Penrith.
+With growing popularity and a limited amount of space at the Penrith Pens, in 2001 Potfest in the Park was held at Hutton-in-the-Forest, an old country house 4 miles north of Penrith.

-This new show was held under canvas on the parkland in front of the big house where the open aspect and landscape setting would allow the display of work on an architectural scale not possible at the Pens.
-This was to become their flagship event, a show of excellence attracting exhibitors from all over the world.
+This new show was held under canvas on the parkland in front of the big house where the open aspect and landscape setting would allow the work to be displayed on a scale not possible at the Pens.
+This was to become Potfest’s flagship event, a show of excellence attracting exhibitors from all over the world.

 In 2002, in order to find more time for their own ceramics, Geoff and Christine decided to concentrate their energies on developing the content of the existing festivals in Penrith.
 Matthew, their son, continued the development Potfest Scotland.

 Over the next two decades, Potfest events were held in Bristol, Bakewell, Shrewsbury and Frome in Somerset.
 In 2010 with the closure of the Agricultural Mart in Perth, Potfest Scotland moved to the lawns of Scone Palace mirroring the format of Potfest in the Park by allowing the exhibitors to show in open-sided marquees.